washingtonpost/ans-schema/docs/proposals/2022-06-31 - Conditional Content.md

 For future compatibility, variations may define fields for new conditions beyond websites.
 We expect revisions for Variants in the future.

-## Why make the variations trait read-only?
+## Why make the variations field read-only?

 To help improve collaborative editing, `variant`s are designed for editing independent of the main story.
 However, to support ANS consumers it helps to include variant data on the story object.
 To maintain collaborative editing while also supporting publishing API consumers, the `variations` field was designed as read-only.
 Variants will have an update API endpoint separate from the story object.